Spread of Islam among Kurds

 Spread of Islam among Kurds started in the 7th century with the Early Muslim conquests.
-Before Islam, the majority of Kurds followed a western Iranic pre-Zoroastrian faith which derived directly from Indo-Iranian tradition, some elements of this faith survived in Yezidism, Yarsanism and Kurdish Alevism.
-Kurds were a nation divided between the Byzantine and Persian Empires when Islam first appeared.
-Jaban al-Kurdi and his son Meymun al-Kurdi were the first Kurds who converted to Islam and Halîl al-Kurdi es-Semmâni was one of the first Kurdish tabi'uns.
-However, mass conversion of Kurds to Islam didn't happen until the reign of Umar ibn Al-Khattab, second caliph of the Rashidun Caliphate between 634-644.
-The Kurds first came into contact with the Arab armies during the Arab conquest of mesopotamia in 637.
-The kurdish tribes had been an important element in the Sassanid empire, and initially gave it strong support as it tried to withstand the Muslim armies, between 639 - 644, Once it was clear that the empire would fall, the Kurdish chiefs one by one submitted to the Arab armies and to the new religion.
+Before Islam, the majority of Kurds followed a western Iranic pre-Zoroastrian faith which derived directly from Indo-Iranian tradition.
+Some elements of this faith survived in Yezidism, Yarsanism and Kurdish Alevism.
+Jaban al-Kurdi and his son Meymun al-Kurdi are believed to be among the first Kurds to convert to Islam, and Khalil al-Kurdi as-Semmani was one of the first Kurdish tabi'uns.
+Mass conversion of Kurds to Islam didn't happen until the reign of Umar ibn Al-Khattab, second caliph of the Rashidun Caliphate between 634-644.
+The Kurds first came into contact with the Arab armies during the Arab conquest of Mesopotamia in 637.
+The Kurdish tribes had been an important element in the Sasanian Empire, and initially gave it strong support as it tried to withstand the Muslim armies, between 639 - 644.
+Once it was clear that the Sassanians would eventually fall, the Kurdish tribal leaders one by one submitted to Islam and their tribe members followed in accepting Islam.
 Today the majority of Kurds are Sunni Muslims, and there are Alevi and Shia minorities.
 Sunni Muslim Kurds are mostly Shafiʽis and Hanafis.

-The remains of a 7th century Gorani Kurdish poem, written on a piece of deer skin in Pahlavi script, found around modern day Sulaymaniyah, recites the events of the Islamic conquest of Kurdistan first hand: